-- The Middle School / High School Bike Path extends from the sidewalk at East Washington and runs through the two ball fields.
-Bicyclists share this route with pedestrians, and any student not following basic safety procedures or displaying common courtesy may lose the privilege of bicycling to/from school.
+- The Middle School / High School Bike Paths extend from the sidewalk at East Washington.
+One runs toward the Rec and a second path runs through the two ball fields toward the high school entrance.
+Bicyclists share these routes with pedestrians, and any student not following basic safety procedures or displaying common courtesy may lose the privilege of bicycling to/from school.

 - Similarly, drivers should follow basic safety procedures and display common courtesy toward pedestrians and cyclists, yielding right of way when appropriate.

-- Bike racks are available at the end of the bike path, where students should park and lock their bicycles before crossing over to the school building as pedestrians, using the designated raised crosswalk.
+- Bike racks are available on these bike paths, where students should park and lock their bicycles before crossing over to the school building as pedestrians, using the designated raised crosswalk.

-- Bicycles are not to be ridden anywhere on campus other than along this designated path.
+- Bicycles are not to be ridden anywhere on campus other than along these designated paths.

 - The school holds no responsibility for lost or damaged bicycles.

 - Cyclists should use their bike bell as a warning when approaching pedestrians, and take care, passing pedestrians only on the left.